billster45/NLP-Intuition/README.md

 Summary
 =======

-1. We learn what the TF-IDF VSM is intuitively.
-Its used to find which text documents are similar to each other in rank order.
+1. We learn what the TF-IDF VSM and then LSA are intuitively.
+TF-IDF VSM used to find which text documents are similar to each other in rank order.
 The highest ranking documents tend to have matching words that are **rarely** used across all documents.
 2. TF-IDF VSM can sound intimidating because of the the technical language used.
 "Term" means word, "Frequency" means count.
 The "Vector Space Model" is the part of the calculation that finds the angle between lists of matching word weights.
 This angle measures the similarity of documents.
 3. A very simple example is explained.
 It assumes no Maths or Natural Language Processing (NLP) knowledge.
 We use basic maths and simple cosine trigonometry.
 4. TF-IDF VSM is calculated as follows: